department-of-veterans-affairs/caseflow/docs/tech-specs/2020-04-06-virtual-hearings-sent-email-records.md

   create_table "sent_hearing_email_events", force: :cascade do |t|
     t.bigint "hearing_id", comment: "Associated hearing"
     t.string "hearing_type", comment: "Hearing or LegacyHearing"
-    t.string "recipient_role", comment: "The role of the recipient: veteran, representative, judge" t.string "email_type", comment: "The type of email sent: cancellation, confirmation, update" t.string "email_address", comment: "Address the email was sent to"
+    t.string "external_message_id", comment: "The ID returned by the GovDelivery API when we send an email" t.string "recipient_role", comment: "The role of the recipient: veteran, representative, judge" t.string "email_type", comment: "The type of email sent: cancellation, confirmation, update" t.string "email_address", comment: "Address the email was sent to"